obiknows/obiknowsco/README.md

-# Welcome to Buffalo!
+# Welcome to Obi Knows Co

-Thank you for choosing Buffalo for your web development needs.
+Thank you for choosing to look at Obi Knows Co, the repo.

 ## Database Setup